epinna/plumber/examples/alexa-subdomains-capture/README.md

 alexa-subdomains-webservers
 ===========================

-This cluster daily gets the updated Alexa 1K top websites lists, enumerates their subdomains using [crt.sh](https://crt.sh) service, and finally collect the screenshots of the HTTPS websites in a folder.
+This pipeline daily gets the updated Alexa 1K top websites lists, enumerates their subdomains using [crt.sh](https://crt.sh) service, and finally collect the screenshots of the HTTPS websites in a folder.

 This is an example on how to consume the Plumber API using shell scripts.
 It is deliberately simple and not optimized and does not manage errors and other corner cases.